chsxf/SKPerfTest/README.md

 # 🎨 Testing with or without an atlas

-In order to test with or without a sprite atlas, you have to value of the useSingleAtlas boolean in [GameView.swift](https://github.com/chsxf/SKPerfTest/blob/main/Shared/Sources/GameView.swift).
+In order to test with or without a sprite atlas, you have to change the value of the `useSingleAtlas` boolean in [GameView.swift](https://github.com/chsxf/SKPerfTest/blob/main/Shared/Sources/GameView.swift).

 # ⚖️ Licence